cortext/patstat/nomenclatures/ipc_descriptions/README.md

 ## Collecting the descriptions

-One of the first goals of the script is collecting all the relate information about the international patent classification (IPC).
+One of the first script's goal is collecting all the relate information about the international patent classification (IPC).
 For this we modeled two different structures, the first one called "ipc_position" store the principal information on the first three levels that IPC symbol belongs (Section, Class, Subclass).
 The ipc_position structure is composed of the following fields.

  * ipc_position: the first three levels symbol.
  * section: The title of the level, that means only the first part of the description (Uppercases).